-All fraternities and sororities at SIUC are required to complete the Social Event RegistrationForm for any on-campus or off-campus social event where alcohol is present.
-This form can be found under "Quick Links" on www.fsl.siu.edu.
+All fraternities and sororities at SIUC are required to complete the Social Event Registration Form for any on-campus or off-campus social event where alcohol is present.
+Chapters must submit all information to the Saluki Connect/ Presence form "Fraternity and Sorority Life - Social Event Registration" which can also be found on the FSL website, or in person to the Office of Fraternity and Sorority Life.
 The Office of Fraternity and Sorority Life will keep a copy of the social event registration form on file and may share the form with necessary University departments.
-An organization must complete this form within seven calendar days before the date of the event.
-Chapters must also submit a guest list to greeks@siu.edu four calendar days before the date of their event.
+An organization must complete this form by 4:30 pm the Wednesday before the event.
+Chapters must also submit a guest list to the Office of Fraternity and Sorority Life or greeks@siu.edu 24 hours following the end time of the event.